-Drugs that your veterinarian uses to calm anxious dogs are the same ones that physicians use to treat people with similar fears.
+Drugs that your veterinarian uses to calm anxious dogs are the same ones that physicians use to treat people with similar fears and phobias.
 Many of these medications rely on a healthy liver and kidneys to keep the drug levels within safe ranges.
-So it is always wise to have your vet run liver and kidney tests to be sure your dog’s liver and kidneys are functioning adequately before beginning any of these medications and perhaps occasionally during treatment.
-When doubt exists, your veterinarian might suggest that the doses might need to be slowly adjusted downward or upward or a different medication be used.
+So, it is always wise to have your vet run liver and kidney tests to be sure your dog’s liver and kidneys are functioning adequately before beginning any of these medications and perhaps occasionally during treatment.
+When doubt exists, your veterinarian might suggest that the doses might need to be adjusted downward or upward or a different medication be used.

-All of these medications have occasionally caused a subset of dogs to have their problem to be amplified.
-That includes growling (or worse) towards young children, their owners as well as a lack of restraint or self-control towards other dogs.
-All of these drugs occasionally lead to an increase in a dog’s aggression level.
-I said it twice because I want you to remember it.
+All of these medications have occasionally caused a small subset of dogs to have their problem to be amplified.
+That includes growling (or worse) towards young children, their owners as well as a lack of restraint or self-control towards other dogs, etc. All of these drugs have occasionally led to an increase in a dog’s aggression level.
 Veterinarians are the only people allowed to dispense these medications to your dog.
 When they consider dispensing them, they will factor in your dog’s temperament and your temperament as well.
 It is your local veterinarian who needs to make those decisions – not someone writing articles you read on the internet like this one.
-And not some pharmaceutical company’s website peddling their products.
+And not some internet website peddling their products.
 They won’t be there when you need help and the only drugs that are always harmless are the ones that do nothing at all.

 Valium® and Similar Drugs = benzodiazepines

-The most common medication used in humans and one occasionally used in dogs to allay fear and anxiety is diazepam (Valium®), or one of its sister benzodiazepines such as alprazolam (Xanax®) or clorazepate.
-Valium is off patent now, so pharmaceutical companies concentrate on selling their more expensive alternatives whose prices they still control.
+The most common medication used in humans and one occasionally used in dogs to allay fear and anxiety is diazepam (Valium®), or one of its sister benzodiazepines such as alprazolam (Xanax®) or clorazepate (Tranxene®).
+All three are off patent now, so pharmaceutical companies concentrate on selling their more expensive alternatives whose prices they can still keep high.
 But there are those that believe that some, like diazepam, are perhaps more likely to make dogs lethargic than other drugs in the group such as Xanax®.
 That has never been scientifically documented in dogs.
 In humans, the differences, if any are minor.

-There are three problems with the long-term use of all of these medications.
-The first is that your veterinarian might be reluctant to prescribe them because they are closely regulated by the DEA , prone to diversion to human use and have the potential of severe record keeping fines to those who prescribe them.
+There are three problems with the long-term use of any of these medications.
+The first is that your veterinarian might be reluctant to prescribe them because they are closely regulated by the DEA, prone to diversion to human use and have the potential of severe record keeping error fines to those who prescribe them.
 The second is that all the benzodiazepines share the problem of eventual resistance to their calming effect and increased dependency on the medication as time goes by.
-They are addictive.
 The higher the dose, the more likely side effects are to occur.
 The third problem is the great variability of the effects of these drugs between dogs.